ChumaSuey/chuma_sacjam/README.md

 Another interesting fact is that the music by Phoenyx was used in 1x1 Doom wad in map 14 (also made by her), if you check a playthrough of the map it emphasizes using neon red lights in a dark space… While both ideas for my map and her have coincidences : I’ve never played this map or seen it prior to making Rifting Distillation, both maps focusing on strong Neon Lights surrouding the area (altho her map only uses Red lines).

+The trampolines were an after-thought, i left them in a layer in case i needed them out of the map quickly but after playtesting i realized they were a good addition to the map.

 Thank you for playing my map, it was fun making it, best wishes for all of you!
 Keep reaching for the stars!